alttch/eva3/doc/tutorial/tut_uc.rst

     uc-cmd create_unit -i lamp1 -g light -y uc-cmd enable_actions -i lamp1

-this relay returns the status of each port separately.
-Additionally, there is only one connected device and, therefore, we won't create a multiupdate for the unit and let it to update state with own update script.
+This relay returns the status of each port separately.
+Additionally, there is only one connected device and, therefore, we won't create a multiupdate for the unit and let it update the state with its own update script.

 Create a script named **xc/uc/lamp1_update**